Too many cooks or the perfect recipe for success?

 Given a tight schedule of two hours to get into cross sector groups, share experiences and perspectives, thrash out ideas, agree priorities, create pitches, deliver pitches and run through 2 rounds of voting, the pressure was on to stay focussed.

 “The whole hackathon took under 2 hours and this time pressure was an important part of the process.
-We wanted to capitalise on the intense environment to really make people think what the most important priority is” said CRDN’s Operations Manager and creator of the hackathon activity, Jo Balfour.
+We wanted to capitalise on the compressed timeframe to really drill down to priorities” said CamRARE’s Operations Manager and creator of the hackathon activity, Jo Balfour.

 Not only did the groups discuss their theme priority but they brainstormed and developed innovative solutions to the challenges of delivering a strategy for this priority.

-We wanted people to collectively reflect on what they had heard over the course of the day and use this, alongside their own experiences, to generate the priorities and come up with ideas to the solutions to solving these challenges.
+We wanted people to reflect on what they had heard during talks over the course of the day and use this, alongside their own experiences, to agree on priorities and develop solutions to these challenges.

 Below is a brief summary of each of the themes, including the winning priority for each theme and the overall winner.
-You can download and read the full Hackathon Report from our website.
-This report as created on a pro-bono basis by Cambridge based Med Comms company Costello Medical.
+Download and read the full Hackathon Report created pro-bono by Cambridge based Med Comms company Costello Medical.

 THEME 1: Diagnosis